Slave quarters in the United States: Urban slave quarters

 Lacking the self-limiting isolation of the plantation, urban slave quarters nonetheless existed within a system designed to preclude insurrection and protect the race-caste system that underpinned the municipal economy.
 Urban slave quarters ranged from in quality from sturdy masonry barracks to rickety wooden shacks.
 Observers of urban compounds in Wilmington, North Carolina and Charleston, South Carolina noted that the slave quarters were typically at the back of the property, adjacent to a work yard, all surrounded by barrier walls.
 High walls were particularly common toward the rear property line and were likely intended to limit unsupervised entrance and egress by the enslaved.
-Urban slave quarters were often mixed-use blocks that combined residential space for the enslaved with laundries, privies, stables and similar workspaces.
+Urban slave quarters were often mixed-use blocks that combined residential space for the enslaved with laundries, privies, stables, and similar workspaces.
 In 19th century Charleston a typical arrangement would be a first floor with a laundry room and a kitchen, each with separate fires and chimneys, separated by a central stairway leading up to slave residences on the second floor.
 In other cases the upstairs living space was set above a carriage house or a shop.
 Many urban slave quarters were preserved after Emancipation because they served as still-useful servants' quarters, guest quarters, store rooms, etc.

+The Encyclopedia of Louisville (2014) described slave quarters in the border-state city: "Generally, urban slaves' quarters were connected to their owners' property, usually in 'servant's rooms.'
+A typical newspaper ad from this period described a brick house for sale as having eleven rooms, two passages, a large kitchen, three servants' rooms, and a washhouse.
+Sometimes advertisements of this nature made it clear that the servants' rooms were in an outbuilding.
+In most cases, outbuildings were located behind the main house, on the alley.
+This is significant when coupled with the fact that most city lots, as evidenced by newspaper ads, were long and narrow.
+Thus, the white population was housed on the street side while their servants were relegated to the alley side of city lots."

 "Free state" slave quarters

 Slave quarters existed in northern states (in what would become the Union contra the southern Confederacy during the American Civil War), but they were less common and few have been preserved.
 Surviving examples of "free state" slave quarters exist at the Isaac Royall House in Medford, Massachusetts, and at the Lott House in Brooklyn.
+Ruins of dwellings may exist at Oak Ridge Park in New Jersey.